 How Can Child Support Orders Be Modified?

-If you and the other party are unable to agree to a change in the amount of child support to be paid, then the issue will be determined by the court.
+If you and the other party are unable to agree to a change in the amount of child support to be paid, then an experienced and knowledgeable family law attorney can help you settle the issue in court.

-When Can A Child Support Order Be Modified?
+When Can a Child Support Order Be Modified?

-- An increase or decrease in income;
+- An increase or decrease in income

-- Loss of employment;
+- Loss of employment

-- Changes in medical insurance or coverage; and
+- Changes in medical insurance or coverage

-- A child’s living arrangements have changed.
+- A change in the child’s living arrangements

 Helping Families Navigate Challenging Circumstances

 It’s important to contact an attorney as soon as possible after a change in circumstance has occurred to determine your rights and responsibilities.
 The family law attorneys at Goranson Bain Ausley are well-prepared to represent parents who are seeking to adjust child support orders.
 At our firm, we know that family law issues resolved during a divorce may arise again, and we are here to help you.
 Whether you live in Fort Worth, Granbury, Dallas, Plano, or Austin, modifying child support agreements with a lawyer is much easier than trying to go it alone.
 Schedule your consultation today.